Killing of Iryna Zarutska

 2025 stabbing in Charlotte, North Carolina, U.S.

-On August 22, 2025, Iryna Zarutska was killed at the East/West Boulevard station on the Lynx Blue Line, in Charlotte, North Carolina, United States.
-Zarutska, a 23-year-old Ukrainian refugee who had fled her country because of the Russian invasion, was stabbed from behind three times while seated on the train.
-The suspected assailant, Decarlos Brown Jr., was arrested upon exiting the train and charged with first-degree murder.
+On August 22, 2025, Iryna Zarutska, a 23-year-old Ukrainian woman, was killed at the East/West Boulevard station on the Lynx Blue Line, in Charlotte, North Carolina.
+Zarutska, a Ukrainian refugee who had fled her country because of the Russian invasion, was fatally stabbed from behind while seated on the train.
+The suspect, Decarlos Dejuan Brown Jr., was arrested upon exiting the train and charged with first-degree murder.
+He was deemed incompetent to stand trial on state and federal charges.
+In June 2026, he was involuntarily committed to a federal medical facility to restore his competency.

-The killing drew international coverage for Zarutska's status as a refugee seeking safety in the United States and prompted statements from Charlotte Mayor Vi Lyles, North Carolina Governor Josh Stein, and President Donald Trump.
-Footage of the killing sparked outrage on social media, leading to policy discussions about transit security, fare enforcement, and gaps in the criminal justice and mental health systems.
-In North Carolina, the killing prompted the passage of House Bill 307, dubbed "Iryna's Law", which set out various criminal law reforms, including seeking to resume capital punishment in the state.
+The killing gained national attention, prompting statements from local, state and federal politicians, with Republicans blaming Democrats for policies which they said contributed to the stabbing.
+Footage of the killing sparked outrage on some social media platforms, leading to discussions about transit security, fare enforcement, and gaps in the criminal justice and mental health systems.
+The killing resulted in the Cashless Bail Reporting Act being passed by the United States House of Representatives.

+In North Carolina, the killing prompted the passage of House Bill 307, dubbed "Iryna's Law", which set out various criminal law reforms, including restricting cashless bail and seeking to resume capital punishment in the state.
+Republican Party leaders called the bill a key move to crack down on violent crime and repeat offenders, while moving toward resuming the state's death penalty; Democratic Party members argued the bill would not have prevented Zarutska's death.